-It is the starting point in addressing pay inequity.
+It is the starting point for addressing pay inequity.

 Transparency help set a standard where equal work brings equal pay.
 It will also create a fair ground for employees to be able to negotiate better.
 Which can help reduce inequalities emerging from unequal starting salaries, and other unchecked managerial decisions.

-However, employers can hide the structural inequalities in their system and transparent pay makes it harder to hide.
-There is growing pressure from Governments on companies to be more transparent with pay to address the pay gaps due to discrimination on the various ground.
+However, employers can hide the structural inequalities in their system, and transparent pay makes it harder to hide.
+There is growing pressure from governments on companies to be more transparent with pay to address the pay gaps due to discrimination on various grounds.

 This is pushing organizations to audit and clean up their pay inequalities.
 Having the numbers out in the open makes it easier to see the blind spots.